-Or - how we learned to stop worrying and love Generation Y. problems associated with employees using social media and their own technology at work, organisations finally came to realise they were fighting a losing battle and decided they needed to find a way to go with the flow, but needed a name so it looked like it was their idea..
+Or - how we learned to stop worrying and love Generation Y.

+increasingly keen to take advantage After years spent grappling with the problems associated with employees using social media and their own technology at work, organisations finally came to realise they were fighting a losing battle and decided they needed to find a way to go with the flow, but needed a name so it looked like it was their idea..
 The new approach not only allows them to give up on fighting a battle they were only ever going to costs of providing employees with hardware they didn't want because they already preferred their own piece of kit.